 This course provides an overview of methods used to conduct and evaluate research in the area of social science.
 This course will include discussion on the scientific method, development of research questions, exploration of literature, formulation of research designs, and professional critique of methodologies.
-Additionally, the focus of this course will be on the continuum of designs from the least to most constraint.
 Qualitative, quantitative, and mixed method designs and their underlying philosophies will be reviewed.
+(Pre-requisite HED 700)

-HED 703 Quantitative Research Designs (3)
+HED 703 Quantitative Research Methods (3)